HTTPArchive/almanac.httparchive.org/src/content/en/2022/webassembly.md

   )
 }}

-By hashing the WebAssembly modules we can determine how many of these 3,204 modules (on desktop) are unique.
+By hashing the WebAssembly modules we can determine how many of these 3,204 modules—on desktop—are unique.
 By de-duplicating modules, the total number reduces by roughly a factor of 10, with 383 unique modules served to desktop browsers, and 310 to mobile.
-This indicates a significant amount of re-use, different websites making use of the same WebAssembly code, most likely through shared modules.
+This indicates a significant amount of re-use—different websites making use of the same WebAssembly code, most likely through shared modules.

 A significant proportion of wasm requests are cross-origin, further reinforcing the notion that they are re-used.
 Notably this has increased significantly from last year (67.2% vs 55.2%).